Infrastructure

 This example workflow illustrates how you might use this to generate

-a sitemap for a Pages site in the docs
+a sitemap for a Pages site in the docs directory of the

 repository.
-It also demonstrates excluding pdf
+It also demonstrates excluding pdf files, and

 configuring a plain text sitemap.